-- Will no longer exclude children who are toilet learning from our preschool program.
-However, we do encourage families to successfully support their children in toileting. - Will partner with families/caregivers to develop toilet learning plans that will be implemented at home and at school. - Will provide necessary support to classroom staff and families. - Families are responsible for providing toileting supplies (i.e., diapers, pull-ups, wipes, change of clothes). - Will ensure all staff is competent in procedures for providing toileting assistance that are developmentally appropriate, ensure the child always feels safe and comfortable, and, at a minimum, follow the guidelines outlined by the Ohio Department of Education, Ohio Department of Health, and the Ohio Department of Job and Family Services.
+- Will no longer exclude children who are toilet learning from our preschool program. - Will partner with families/caregivers to develop toilet learning plans that will be implemented at home and at school. - Will provide necessary support to classroom staff and families. - Will ensure all staff is competent in procedures for providing toileting assistance that are developmentally appropriate, ensure the child always feels safe and comfortable, and, at a minimum, follow the guidelines outlined by the Ohio Department of Education, Ohio Department of Health, and the Ohio Department of Job and Family Services.